apache/predictionio/docs/manual/source/datacollection/eventapi.html.md

             | | `2004-12-13T21:39:45.618Z`, or `2014-09-09T16:17:42.937-08:00`).

-#### Note About Properties
+## Note About Properties

 `properties` can be associated with an *entity* or *event*:

 1.  `properties` **associated with an *entity*:**

     The following special events are reserved for updating entities and their properties:
     -  `"$set"` event: Set properties of an entity (also implicitly create the entity).
 To change properties of entity, you simply set the corresponding properties with value again.
+The `$set` events should be created only when:
+      *  The entity is *first* created (or re-create after `$delete` event), or
+      *  Set the entity's existing or new properties to new values (For example, user updates his email, user adds a phone number, item has a updated categories)
     -  `"$unset"` event: Unset properties of an entity.
 It means treating the specified properties as not existing anymore.
 Note that the field `properties` cannot be empty for `$unset` event.
     -  `"$delete"` event: delete the entity.

     There is no `targetEntityId` for these special events.